Leamota/CAP6415_F25_Image-Feature-Reconstruction/README.md

 ---

 #### Training and Results
-Trained the decoder for 32 epochs on the feature-based reconstruction task, with average training loss decreasing from about 0.97 (epoch 1) to about 0.88 (epoch 32).
+- Trained the decoder for **32 epochs** on the feature-based reconstruction task.
+- Average training loss decreased from about **0.97 (epoch 1)** to about **0.88 (epoch 32)**.
-Evaluated reconstruction quality using MSE, PSNR, and SSIM on a representative batch: MSE ≈ 1.0028, PSNR ≈ 1.25 dB, SSIM ≈ 0.1511.
+- Evaluated reconstruction quality using:
+  - **MSE ≈ 1.0028**
+  - **PSNR ≈ 1.25 dB**
+  - **SSIM ≈ 0.1511**
-Saved side-by-side visualizations of original vs reconstructed images for qualitative inspection.
+- Saved side-by-side visualizations of original vs reconstructed images for qualitative inspection.
-Experimented with decoder width, depth, and layer/pooling combinations, and compared baseline vs modified models using the same metrics.
+- Experimented with decoder width, depth, and layer/pooling combinations, and compared baseline vs modified models using the same metrics.

 ---

 ### Results